Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/contributing.md

 Yipeng Huang, Assistant Professor of Computer Science at Rutgers University

-Alberto Maldonado Romo, Master's student in computer science at the Center for Computing Research, IPN, Mexico
+Alberto Maldonado Romo, PhD student in computer science at the Center for Computing Research, IPN, Mexico

 Claudia Zendejas-Morales, undergraduate at the National Autonomous University of Mexico